-Advising is held prior to registration to help all new students to adjust successfully to college life.
+Advising is held prior to registration to help all new students successfully adjust to college life.
 New students meet with a counselor, faculty advisors, and other students to become familiar with college offerings, services, and regulations.
-New students are encouraged to see their Academic Counselor at least once each semester.
+Students are encouraged to see their Academic Counselor at least once each semester.